gflohr/qgoda-site/en/docs/installation.md

 ```

 You have to terminate your current shell in order to activate the change.
-But the change is now peristent.
+But the change is now persistent.
 It will work for all future Perl versions.

 Other options are to create an alias to the location of the script: